msr-quarc/Liquid/QuickStart.md

 # LIQUi|> Quick Start Guide

+**NOTE:** If you are using a non-Windows computer, you will need to install a Remote Desktop Client to complete this Quick Start.
+Links to supported clients is available [here for Mac, iOS, and Android](https://technet.microsoft.com/en-us/library/dn473009.aspx).
+For Linux, you might try [FreeRDP](http://www.freerdp.com/), but we haven't tested it.

+To stay up to date on what we're doing with LIQUi|>, please watch our repository and sign up for the LIQUi|> email list.
+To sign up, send an (email to the LISTSERV)[mailto:LISTSERV@lists.research.microsoft.com] with a one-line body reading "SUB Liquid *your name*".

 1. Get a free <a href="http://windows.microsoft.com/en-US/windows-live/sign-up-create-account-how" target="_blank">Microsoft account</a> if you don't already have one.
 You can use an existing email address for this, if you want, such as your institutional account or an existing Gmail or Yahoo! email account.
 2. Sign up for a free <a href="https://azure.microsoft.com/en-us/pricing/free-trial/" target="_blank">Azure trial</a> account.
 3. Go to the <a href="http://azure.microsoft.com/en-us/marketplace/partners/microsoft/visualstudiocommunity2015withazuresdk27onwindowsserver2012r2/" target="_blank">Visual Studio Community 2015</a> page in the Azure Virtual Machine Marketplace, and click on the "Create Virtual Machine" link.
 If requested, log in to the Microsoft account you set up in step 1.